lea-cohausz/JEDM2023/README.md

-# Code Repository for EDM 2023
+# Code Repository for JEDM – Paper: Investigating Demographic Features and their Connection to Performance, Predictions, and Fairness in EDM Models

 To reproduce the results reported in the paper, one must: